nehy06/nehy06/README.md

 I am currently a PhD student in the field of applied mathematics focusing on decision-making and optimization in the field of online marketing.

-*   🌍  I'm based in Prague
+*   🌍  Based in Prague
-*   🧠  I'm learning Python and SQL
+*   🧠  Python and SQL

 Skills: